This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Clear liquid diet before a colonoscopy:

-Your child may be on a clear liquid diet 1 to 2 days before his colonoscopy.
+If your child is breastfeeding, ask how long you should stop breastfeeding before the procedure.
+Your child may be on a clear liquid diet 1 to 2 days before the colonoscopy.
 Clear liquids are liquids that you can easily see through.
-Do not give your child clear liquids that are red or purple.
+Do not give your child clear liquids that are blue, red, or purple.
 Do not give your child solid foods, milk, milk products, or juice with pulp.
-If your child is breastfeeding, ask how long you should stop breastfeeding before the procedure.
 The following are examples of clear liquids:

 - Clear soft drinks, such as ginger ale

 - Clear juice without pulp, such as apple juice

 - Your child may need to spend the night before the procedure in the hospital.
 This may happen if your child cannot complete bowel prep at home or has severe nausea and vomiting.

 - A nasogastric tube (NG tube) may be used to give the bowel prep medicine.
 An NG tube is a small, plastic tube inserted through your child's nose and into his or her stomach.
 A syringe is used to inject the medicine through the tube and into your child's stomach.

 - Healthcare providers can give your child medicine to prevent nausea vomiting and help him or her finish bowel prep.